Prethermalization of light and matter in cavity-coupled Rydberg arrays

 We investigate equilibration dynamics of the system by solving a set of self-consistent and conserving (Kadanoff--Baym) equations \cite{Danielewicz:1984,Berges:2004yj}, allowing us to capture nonlinearities and fluctuations beyond the reach of approximations based on cumulant expansions~\cite{Vardi:2001,Koehler:2002,Kramer:2015,Kirton:2018,Sanchez-Barquilla:2020,Robicheaux:2021,Plankensteiner:2022,Rubies-Bigorda:2023,Fowler-Wright:2023} and semiclassical methods~\cite{Schachenmayer2015,Mink2022,Wurtz2018,Hosseinabadi2025,Polkovnikov2010}, including at the same time effects responsible for thermalization~\cite{Babadi:2015joa,Batini:2024,Schuckert:2018fwg,Hosseinabadi:2023cyj,Hosseinabadi2024,PhysRevB.96.014512}.
 In order to handle path integrals for spins, we represent spin degrees of freedom on each lattice site as bilinears of Majorana fermions \cite{Berezin:1977,Tsvelik:1992,Coleman:1993,Shnirman:2003,Schad:2014,Babadi:2015joa,Hosseinabadi:2023cyj} (see also \cite{SM} for a comprehensive survey of the methodologies used).
-The correlation functions of the photon and of these auxiliary fermionic degrees of freedom will form the core of our analysis, providing access to the nonequilibrium dynamical properties for each degree of freedom.
 We consider initial states in the tensor product of light and matter components, $\ket{\psi_0} = \ket{\varphi_A,\theta_A}\otimes\ket{\varphi_B,\theta_B}\otimes\ket{0}$, where $\ket{0}$ denotes the photon vacuum state, while $\ket{\varphi,\theta}$ is the spin coherent state, parametrized with the azimuthal angle $\varphi$ and the polar angle $\theta$.
 To allow for antiferromagnetic order without breaking spatial homogeneity, we additionally split the original lattice into two magnetic sublattices, denoted by the subscripts $A$ and $B$ above.
 Our focus is to analyze how competing long- and short-range interactions can dynamically build correlations starting from the classical states $\ket{\psi_0}$.
+Note also that depending on the values of the angles, the energy of the initial state with respect to the post-quench Hamiltonian can be too high~\footnote{Quenching here means the explicit initialization of the system in a nonequilibrium state -- distinct from the ground state of the Hamiltonian governing its subsequent evolution -- rather than a sudden change in the Hamiltonian parameters.} or too close to the ground-state energy.
+In the former case, much of the dynamics could become trivial since order would melt both transiently and at long times, while in the latter case, the dynamics could become extremely slow~\cite{Polkovnikov2011,Mitra2018,Essler:2016ufo}.
+For this reason, in the following we have adopted values of $\theta_{A,B}$ and $\varphi_{A,B}$ that avoid these two regimes, and therefore render the initial condition both experimental-friendly and generic from the point of view of quench dynamics.